 Actually, it isn’t replaced so much as the old law, the stop gap that pointed toward something else, is fulfilled in the new law.
 The law to which the old rules only pointed is revealed in Jesus.
 Jesus showed us by His life what living by the Law looks like because he kept it perfectly.
 At the same time, He pointed us beyond the Law.

-With this backdrop, we will cover sexism specifically in Part 2 and Part 4, and we will cover racism in Part 3 and Part 5 of this series on whether the Bible is sexist and racist.
+With this backdrop, we will cover sexism in Part 2 and Part 4 of the series of articles, and we will cover racism in Part 3 and Part 5 of this series on whether the Bible is sexist and racist.
 I hope that you will keep an open mind to what the Bible says that is relevant to these issues.
 In the meantime, to get a flavor for where this is going, please take some time to view the video below.

 Inspiration for this series comes from a presentation by Lara Buchanan: